TrevorA-TrevorA/minesweeper/README.md

 Remaining cells: displays the number of unrevealed cells.

-Remining mines?: displays the total number of mines *minus* the total number of flags.
+Remaining mines?: displays the total number of mines *minus* the total number of flags.
 If a flag is erroneously placed, this number will still decrement to avoid tipping you off.

 Comments: there are no tests written for this game, since I had not yet learned how to write tests when I created this.
 However, I tested it manually in pry, and it works.
 Enjoy.